maxxiimo/the-front-end-manifesto/foundation-styles.md

     /* MIXINS
     ============================================================================ */
     @import "compass";
+    @import "media_queries";

+I use Compass and recommend that you do to.
+I also include a base set of media queries.
+It's just a starter set and can be tweaked however you want.

-If you do not plan to use Compass, remove this import.
+If you do not plan to use Compass, remove the import.

     /* RESETS
     ============================================================================ */